MonicaChen0330/LOL-Worlds-Predictions/README.md

    - **FeatureAnalysis.ipynb**: Analyze the features in the dataset to identify important predictors for the model.
    - **lol.py**: Train a machine learning model using the cleaned dataset.
    - **prediction.py**: Define the prediction function to predict match outcomes for future matches.
+   - **model.py**: Provide three kinds of models for training and prediction.

 ## Usage🚀
 ### Crawler🐞